 In a June 2020 lawsuit against alleged caste discrimination, the California State Civil Rights Department, citing the Encyclopedia Britannica, states:

 “As a strict Hindu social and religious hierarchy, India’s caste system defines a person’s status based on…. the caste into which they are born—and will remain until death.
 At the bottom of the Indian hierarchy is the Dalit, typically the darkest complexion caste..”

 The most liberal state in America claims that a Hindu’s caste is assigned at birth and fixed until death.
-A Dalit, born at the bottom, is stuck there forever — even if he becomes a sought-after software engineer, or she becomes President.
+A Dalit, born at the bottom, is stuck there forever — even if he becomes a sought-after software engineer or becomes President.

-The 2007 report “Hidden Apartheid” by Human Right Watch, and a report by the Dalit Solidarity Network, to take just two examples, claim horrifying large-scale, routine, abuse and torture of Dalits in India, presenting rare incidents as the norm, and completely ignore the gargantuan, successful, relief efforts over 70 years.
+The 2007 report “Hidden Apartheid” by Human Rights Watch and a report by the Dalit Solidarity Network, to take just two examples, claim horrifying large-scale, routine abuse and torture of Dalits in India, presenting rare incidents as the norm, and completely ignore the gargantuan, successful, relief efforts over 70 years.